bkroggel/luzid/about.md

     These cases are perfectly simple and easy to distinguish.
 In a free hour, when our power of choice is untrammelled and when nothing prevents our being able to do what we like best, every pleasure is to be welcomed and every pain avoided.
 But in certain circumstances and owing to the claims of duty or the obligations of business is will frequently occur that pleasures have to be repudiated and annoyances accepted.

     The wise man therefore always holds in these matters to this principle of selection: he rejects pleasures to secure other greater pleasures, or else he endures pains to avoid worse pains.
+about:
-about: |
+    before: |
       Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast of the Semantics, a large language ocean.
 A small river named Duden flows by their place and supplies it with the necessary regelialia.
 It is a paradisematic country, in which roasted parts of sentences fly into your mouth.
+Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life.
+    after: |
-Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.
+      One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.
 The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn’t listen.
 timeline:
   - description: >
       Vestibulum mattis lacus est. Donec vestibulum sed eros at auctor.
 Aenean